2023 Best Value Industrial Production Technology Bachelor's Degree Schools in the Southwest Region

 The average tuition and fees for an out-of-state undergraduate student at Texas A&M Kingsville are $25,746 a year.
 The average amount in student loans that industrial production tech majors at Texas A&M Kingsville take out while working on their Bachelor's Degree is $21,632.

-With a ranking of #6, LeTourneau University did quite well on this year’s best value schools for industrial production technology students working on their bachelor’s degree.
+LeTourneau University did quite well in this year’s ranking of the best places for industrial production technology students to get a bachelor’s degree.
+It came in at #6 on the list.
 LETU is a small private not-for-profit school located in the city of Longview.

 The average tuition and fees for an out-of-state undergraduate student at LETU are $34,470 a year.